 - Get A Physical – You should make an appointment with your doctor for a physical exam; especially if you were denied due to health reasons.
 Many times, these issues can be fixed quickly and after they are, life insurance can be obtained.
 Once the treatment has begun, the applicant should inform the life insurance company to see if this would change the results of the underwriting.

 - Validate Medical Records – Sometimes, mistakes are present in the medical records of the applicant.
-If you were denied for this reason, double check to make sure your medical profile is accurate.
+If you were denied because of this reason, double-check to make sure your medical profile is accurate.
 Check with your doctor to verify the accuracy of such records and then notify the life insurer if any discrepancies are discovered.

 - Talk With A Different Broker – If you were denied coverage from a specific company, it may be beneficial to “see what else is out there.”
 You might be successful in obtaining a similar policy from another company.
 Remember – every company’s underwriting process is different.
 If you are denied from one company, another might welcome you with open arms.
 Life insurance agents and brokers have access to application forms from many different life insurance companies.
 It’s highly recommended that you speak with one to get his/her suggestions.